tonyleidong/OptimalFlow/docs/index.rst

    :width: 200
    :align: center

-**OptimalFlow** is an Omni-ensemble Automated Machine Learning Python toolkit to help data scientists building optimal models in easy way, and automate Machine Learning workflow with simple code.
+**OptimalFlow**  is an omni-ensemble and scalable automated machine learning Python toolkit, which uses Pipeline Cluster Traversal Experiments(PCTE) and Selection-based Feature Preprocessor with Ensemble Encoding(SPEE), to help data scientists build optimal models, and automate supervised learning workflow with simpler coding.

 **OptimalFlow** wraps the Scikit-learn supervised learning framework to automatically create an ensemble of machine learning pipelines(Omni-ensemble Pipeline Cluster) based on algorithms permutation in each framework component.
 It includes feature engineering methods in its preprocessing module such as missing value imputation, categorical feature encoding, numeric feature standardization, and outlier winsorization.
 The models inherit algorithms from Scikit-learn and XGBoost estimators for classification and regression problems.
 And the extendable coding structure supports adding models from external estimator libraries, which distincts **OptimalFlow** ’s scalability out of most of AutoML toolkits.